kevinmcvey/rust-raytracer/README.md

 Rust-Raytracer
 ==============

+**NOTE:** This repository was created over two years ago and was built on Rust 0.7.
+Since this project's inception, Rust has gone through significant changes that has made it a more elegant, mature language&mdash;however, in this process, Rust-Raytracer has become obsolete and uncompilable.
+I'm leaving this repository here for legacy purposes and to support the wonderful contributions of Professor David Evans at the University of Virginia for the betterment of the Rust community.

+---

 Rust-Raytracer is a complete 3D renderer written in Rust!
 This program simulates the movement of light in a user-provided scene in order to produce "realistic" images with great mathematic accuracy.
 Some key features include:

 * **Concurrency**: Lightweight "rust tasks" are spawned for each ray, taking advantage of the safety and power of Rust